 Ever heard the phrase ‘that’s mustard’ or ‘doesn’t cut the mustard’?
 Even if that last comment is a little archaic, the phrase –amazingly– is a carry on from the cowboys of mid-19th century America.
 That’s about 175 years of mustardy goodness being a part of colloquial speech.

 Mustard hasn’t just been used to enhance meals.
 It has been used as more than just a condiment; it is said that mustard is also: a deodoriser, a remedy for a sore throat (if you mix it with a little lemon juice), a decongestant, a muscle relaxant, and mild mustard is even good for skin.

 What is a Mustard Pot?

 Originally mustard was used on the table in its dry state, and only due to its popularity did it become widely available in its more recognisable wet form.

 The change from the dry to wet mustard took place in the 18th century, and with this came the opportunity for the condiment container to become an elaborate yet practical table decoration.

-It is common for antique mustard pots to feature the pierced body design with a glass liner which is usually blue, and before this style became popular most mustard pots were gilded inside.
+It is common for antique silver mustard pots to feature the pierced body design with a glass liner which is usually blue, and before this style became popular most mustard pots were gilded inside.
 This was to prevent corrosion of the metal due to the mustard itself comprising of acidic ingredients.

 Given that mustard was originally served in its dry state, it makes sense that a caster was initially used to sprinkle mustard onto your dish.